curl/everything-curl/sourcecode-contributing.md

-The core team is a small set of curl developers who have been around for a several years and that have shown that they are skilled developers and that they fully comprehent the values and the style of development we do in this project.
+The core team is a small set of curl developers who have been around for a several years and that have shown that they are skilled developers and that they fully comprehend the values and the style of development we do in this project.
 They are some of the people listed in the [The development team](curl-devteam.md) section.